jaredpetersen/raspilive/README.md

 Maximum number of unreferenced segments to keep on disk before removal.

 ## Installation
-Raspilive uses [raspivid](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md) to operate the Raspberry Pi Camera Module.
+raspilive uses [raspivid](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md) to operate the Raspberry Pi Camera Module.
 This is already available on the Raspbian operating system and can be enabled via [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).

-Raspilive also uses [Ffmpeg](https://ffmpeg.org/), a prominent video conversion command line utility, to process the streaming video that the Raspberry Pi Camera Module outputs.
+raspilive also uses [Ffmpeg](https://ffmpeg.org/), a prominent video conversion command line utility, to process the streaming video that the Raspberry Pi Camera Module outputs.
 Version 4.0 or higher is required.
 ```zsh
 sudo apt-get install ffmpeg
 ```

-Download the latest version of Raspilive from the [Releases page](https://github.com/jaredpetersen/raspi-live/releases).
+Download the latest version of raspilive from the [Releases page](https://github.com/jaredpetersen/raspi-live/releases).
 All of the release binaries are compiled for ARM 6 and are compatible with Raspberry Pi.